wenuam/wm_doc_wiki_tiddly__bob/README.md

 ### Plugins

-The server can be extended with plugins ([officials] and [community] created).
+The server can be extended with plugins ([officials] and [community] created, or [other]).
 Of course the size of the [HTML] file grows with each addition, data or plugin, making it a bit less "portable" (ie. mails).

 Some plugins also have their own tutorials :